d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

         return self.get_iter()
 ```

-Lastly, we define a function `load_data_time_machine` that returns both the data iterator and the vocabulary, so we can use it similarly as other functions with `load_data` prefix.
+Last, we define a function `load_data_time_machine` that returns both the data iterator and the vocabulary, so we can use it similarly as other functions with `load_data` prefix.

 ```{.python .input}
 # Saved in the d2l package for later use